 Despite its pre-eminent position in most people’s financial future, there is a general tendency to leave superannuation on ‘autopilot’ and not take an active interest in its management and investment.
-This approach can put you at a serious disadvantage in terms of your ultimate retirement outcomes.
-To get the most out of your super and to ensure you have an adequate strategy for retirement, it is critical to become engaged with it and to get the right advice about how to maximise your position.
-The question is: who do you trust to get that advice?
+This approach can put you at a serious disadvantage, in terms of your ultimate retirement outcomes.
+Like a building that has been abandoned, it will fall into disrepair.
+To get the most out of your super, and to ensure you have an adequate strategy for retirement, it is critical to become engaged with it and to get the right advice about how to maximise your position.
+The question is: who do you trust to get that advice from?

 So who should you be taking advice from?

-One of the key foundations of contemporary financial advice is that it must be based a close understanding of a person’s particular objectives, lifestyle circumstances and investment personality.
-Qualified advisers these days are trained in being able to help their clients to identify and crystallise these issues, so that a highly individualised strategy can be developed.
+One of the key foundations of contemporary financial advice is that it must be based one a thorough understanding of a person’s particular objectives, lifestyle circumstances and investment personality.
+Qualified advisers these days are trained in being able to help their clients to identify and crystallise these issues, so that a highly-individualised strategy can be developed.
 The days of a ‘one size fits all’ approach to superannuation are long gone.

-Another key advantage of obtaining professional advice on your super is that it is based on a long term relationship, not a quick fix.
-Circumstances change, objectives evolve and the investment environment fluctuates.
-A big part of an adviser’s role is to help you adapt your planning to cope with all of this.
-At the same time they have access to market and legislative research and analysis, which allows them to provide the kind of fact-based, objective guidance needed to capitalise on market and legislative movements.
+Another key advantage of obtaining professional advice about your super is that the advice is a long-term relationship, not a "quick fix".
+Circumstances change, objectives evolve, and the investment environment fluctuates.
+A significant part of an adviser’s role is to help you adapt your planning to cope with all of these changes.
+At the same time, advisers also have access to market and legislative research and analysis, which allows them to provide the kind of fact-based, objective guidance needed, to capitalise on market and legislative movements.

-The current state of flux around superannuation and the chorus of strident voices from vested interests make it more vital than ever to have sound, qualified advice in your corner to make sense of it all and to ensure that your financial well-being is championed above all.
+The current changes announced to super due to be implemented in the new financial year, make it more vital than ever to have sound, qualified advice "in your corner" to make sense of it all, and to ensure that your financial well-being is championed, above all.